WPsites/WPide/readme.txt

 1. Editor view, showing line numbers and syntax highlighting.

 == Changelog ==

+= 1.0.4 =
+* Implemented JavaScript and CSS mode for better syntax highlighing and checking  (Thanks to Thomas Wieczorek)
+* Organise and format source code

 = 1.0.2 =
 * Tidy and comment code